chadblack/2023SPORT/docs/assignments.md

 Each student will write a critical book analysis on a book of their choice.
 Books must cover some aspect of the history of sport and Latin America or Latinx United States.

+!!! success "A Good Review"
+    How should you approach writing a book review?
+The first step is actively read the text.
+Highlight, review, make synthetic notes.
+Write a précis paragraph for each chapter.
+Write a research memo from your notes.
+Use the chapter structure to guide the structure of your review.
+Focus on one or two central themes.

 ### Final Essay.
 (20%)

 Students will write a final essay based on a prompt provided by the professor, and due during the final exam period.
 This essay will need citations, and will challenge the student to synthesize the course as a whole.